28% of marketers report that influencer marketing is the fastest growing customer acquisition method. We’ll get into why in a bit…

 Aaron Orendorff

 Aaron Orendorff, currently the Editor in Chief at Shopify and founder of iConiContent, was unemployed five years ago.
 Desperate to do something, he started a blog.
-Today, he has become social media influencer.
+Today, he has become a social media influencer.

 In this video, he speaks about how he used influencer marketing to land huge writing gigs for the world’s top websites like Lifehacker, Entrepreneur and BusinessInsider.